mobidroid92/ChatGBT_Demo/README.md

 # ChatGBT Demo

-This app shows a demo of a chat with ChatGPT.
+This Android app shows a demo of a chat with ChatGPT.

 # Technologies used in this demo:
 * Kotlin